pursuit-curriculum/unit-full-stack-web-development/intro-to-express-request/README.md

 ## Quick Review

+You may read or code along.
+To code along, you may use your code from the previous pre-reading or start fresh.

 - Express is a code library hosted on npm and written in JavaScript.
 - Express is a framework for building a web server.
-- Type `npm init` to initialize a folder as an npm project.
+- In a new folder, type `npm init` to initialize a folder as an npm project.
 - Add npm packages by typing `npm install <package-name> `, e.g., `npm install express@4` or `npm install nodemon@2 --save-dev`
-- Use the `require()` function to bring in the Express code so that you can use it
+- Use the `require()` function to bring in the Express code so that you can use it to a file named something like `app.js`
 - Add `app.listen(PORT)` to turn on the server.
 By default, it will listen to http://localhost.
 When you work on your computer, you must pick a port.
 Usually, server ports are in the numeric range of 3000 - 9000.
 When you host your projects on the web, the port will be automatically configured for you.

 You will add more complexity to this setup so that you can start bringing some more best practices into your app.